whamsy/animated-giggle/README.md

 ## Running the demos:

 The ipython notebooks are pretty self sufficient.
-You just need to download them an run them on your system
+You just need to download them and run them on your system

 ### Requirements: